None other than Jeremy Clarkson will host a Who Wants To Be A Millionaire revival.

 ITV has teased that while the format will remain largely the same, there promises to be "new twists and turns for audiences to look forward to".

-A first series of seven episodes will air nightly later on the spring.
+A first series of seven episodes will air nightly in May on ITV.

 Original host Chris Tarrant previously poured doubt on the possibility of a comeback for the show.